Erik Laxmann: Saint Petersburg and academic endeavours

 Upon return to Saint Peterburg from Barnaul in 1768, Laxmann gave up his career in religion and dedicated himself to science.
-A spingboard for his scientific career was the membership in the Free Economic Society, one of the first economic societies in Europe that was sponsored by Empress Catherine.
+A springboard for his scientific career was the membership in the Free Economic Society, one of the first economic societies in Europe that was sponsored by Empress Catherine.
 The scientific achievements of Erik Laxmann were recognized and in 1770, he was appointed professor of chemistry and economy at the Russian Academy of Sciences.
 In 1769, Laxmann was elected a foreign member of the Royal Swedish Academy of Sciences.
 Lively correspondence with Swedish scholars instigated Laxman to join the Swedish society Pro Fide et Christianismo as a founding member.

 Japan

 Carl Peter Thunberg

 Laxmann already had some knowledge about Japan before he met Japanese castaways, reading books written by Carl Peter Thunberg, with whom Laxmann had some communication.

 Daikokuya Kodayu

 In 1789, while doing research in Irkutsk, Laxmann came across six Japanese who had been found in Amchitka, one of the Aleutian Islands, by Russian furriers whose leader was a person called Nivizimov.
 Laxmann escorted the castaways to St. Petersburg, where Daikokuya Kōdayū, their nominal leader, pleaded with Empress Catherine the Great to be allowed to return to Japan.
 During this stay in the capital, Laxmann began discussions on various matters with Alexander Bezborodko, but succumbed to a bout of typhoid fever which left him incapacitated for three months.

 Laxmann recovered consciousness in early May when Catherine had just moved to Tsarskoye Selo for the summer.
 Laxmann sent Kodayu to Tsarskoye Selo ahead of him, and Kodayu was able to meet with the Empress several times over six months, as a result of Laxman's dedicated efforts among the Russian bureaucracy, especially with Alexander Bezborodko and chancellor Alexander Vorontsov.
 At each presentation at Tsarskoye Selo, Laxmann walked along with Kodayu in order to assist him in the proper etiquette required in the Empress' presence.

 In 1791, Catherine agreed to a plan conceived by Laxman, under which Laxman's son, Lt.
 Adam Laxman would command a voyage to Japan, where he would exchange the castaways for economic agreements and concessions.
 Grigory Shelikhov had proposed another plan that would make the Japanese castaways Russian citizens so that they would be Japanese teachers and translators, but Catherine chose Laxmann and Bezborodko's plan.
 The elder Laxmann remained in Russia while his son traveled with the castaways.